weitzman-musa/portfolio-template/README.md

 - **About Me:** You can use this space for a headshot, a short bio and/or work statement, and links to your GitHub and social media profiles.
 You can also include contact informatin (email address) here.
 - **Projects:** This section is for your projects.
 You can add as many as you want, and they will be displayed in a grid.
 Each project can have a title, an image, a short description, a link to the project's GitHub repository, and a link to the project's website (if applicable).
 You can also add longer project descriptions, which will be displayed on a separate page.
 This can be useful when the there are particular parts of the work that you want to highlight that may not be immediately apparent from the project's website.
-- **Resume:** This section is for your resume.
-You can upload a PDF of your resume and it will be linked from .
-You can also add a link to a PDF of your resume, which will be displayed as a button.
+- **Resume:** You can upload and add a link to a PDF of your resume, which will be displayed as a button.
 - **Blog:** This section is for your blog posts.
 You can add as many as you want, and they will be displayed in a grid.
 Each blog post can have a title, an image, a short description, and a link to the post's website (if applicable).
 You can also add longer blog post descriptions, which will be displayed on a separate page.
 This can be useful when the there are particular parts of the work that you want to highlight that may not be immediately apparent from the post's website.

 This template is based heavily on the [Portfolio Jekyll Theme](https://github.com/LeNPaul/portfolio-jekyll-theme#what-is-jekyll), the documentation for which is reproduced below.